dess-mannheim/LLM4ESS-HWS25/README.md

 # Credits

-This course is based on a course Indira co-taught and co-created with David Garcia at the University of Konstanz.
+This course is based on a [course](https://github.com/dgarcia-eu/SILLM) Indira co-taught and co-created with [David Garcia](https://www.uni-konstanz.de/centre-for-human-data-society/people/prof-david-garcia/) at the University of Konstanz.
 We're also grateful to the following related courses and resources for informing the materials in this one:

+- Daniel Jurafsky and James H. Martin.
+2025.
+Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition with Language Models, 3rd edition.
+Online manuscript released August 24, 2025. https://web.stanford.edu/~jurafsky/slp3.
+- Elena Voita, 2020.
+NLP Course for you. https://lena-voita.github.io/nlp_course.html